Juanita Britton

 In 1990, after a visit to the famous Brixton Market in London, England, Britton was inspired to produce the first “BZB Holiday Gift & Art Show, the largest African-American Department Store on the East Coast” (BZB Shop til ya Drop), in Washington, D.C.

 The event attracts enthusiastic patrons interested in doing their holiday shopping in November and December with local, national and international artisans, designers and entrepreneurs.
-Since its inception, Britton has produced 146 ‘BZB Shop til ya Drop’ Shows featuring over 500 artisans and hosting more than 150,000 customers.
+Since its inception, Britton has produced 180 ‘BZB Shop til ya Drop’ Shows featuring over 500 small retailers & artisans and hosting more than 165,000 customers.

 A driven entrepreneur and passionate community leader, Busy Bee operates several business ventures simultaneously.
 Britton is Senior Vice President and Managing Partner of Paradies Largardere-BZB, DC, LLC, a company that operates retail stores and food operations with clients that include Brooks Brothers, SAY SI BON Gourmet Market, SPANX, Brighton, Magic Pan, BIG Bowl, U Street Pub, Washington Pour Bar and CNBC stores in airports throughout the Greater Washington Area.
 Her responsibilities include sourcing and contracting services from local, national and international entrepreneurs and businesses; working closely with over 200 employees on publications and merchandise mix, customer service, team building and community outreach projects.